 - Clean up your browser (history, cookies, cache, and temporary internet files should be cleared).

-- Pause the currently playing video and switch to a resolution level which suggested by YouTube itself.
+- Pause the currently playing video and switch to a resolution level suggested by YouTube itself.

 - Make sure that the plugins are updated accordingly.
 You may also consider installing the latest version instead.

 - If the trouble still persists, you should disable the graphics hardware acceleration on the computer.
 Before that, however, you must save the work first and restart the browser.

 This is an issue that usually occurs when there is something wrong with the internet connection’s speed.
 Also, it can happen if the video is deleted or the uploader is doing some amendments to the video.
 To get this issue rectified, you should try the tips mentioned below.

 - Try loading the same video after about 30 minutes.

 - Use a different PC or a different web browser to watch the same video.